INGSA Research Associate Grant Programme

 The International Network for Government Science Advice (INGSA) is a collaborative platform for policy makers, practitioners, national academies, and academics to share experience, build capacity and develop theoretical and practical approaches to the use of scientific evidence in informing policy at all levels of government.

-In line with this mission, INGSA is offering six professional development and research grants of €15,000 each, to support early-to-mid career researchers or policy practitioners in Low and Middle Income Countries.
-Each grant recipient will manage and conduct a project of their choice in line with the priority research theme outlined in the Call for Applications.
-Successful applicants will become INGSA Research Associates for the period of the grant (March 2018 – February 2019).
+In line with this mission, INGSA offers professional development and research grants to support early-to-mid career researchers or policy practitioners in Low and Middle Income Countries.
+Each grant recipient is expected to manage and conduct a project that explores or advances the understanding or practice of science advice in the region.

 Becoming an INGSA Research Associate provides a unique opportunity to leverage – and contribute to – INGSA’s global network of science advisors and database of resources.
 The grants are open to academics or policy professionals, with the aim of increasing the understanding of science advisory mechanisms in the Global South.

 Any questions relating to the grant programme can be directed to INGSA Programme Officer, Grant Mills: g.mills [at] ingsa.org

 INGSA and IDRC were excited to be able to expand the 2019 round to 7 grants.
 Once again, the grant round was extremely competitive and resulted in grants going to researchers in Indonesia, Chile, Pakistan, Uganda, Mexico, Ethiopia, and Ghana.

 INGSA’s inaugural round of applications were incredibly popular and attracted applicants from every corner of the Global South.
 After a hard Selection Committee process, 6 professional development grants were awarded.

 INGSA operates under the auspices of the International Science Council (ISC).
 Grants are made possible through a partnership with the International Development Research Centre (IDRC).